microsoft/0xDeCA10B/demo/README.md

 It is not ready to be deployed for production yet.

 # Setup
+This section explains how to set up locally on Linux/WSL, alternatively, you can skip ahead and use a Docker image.

 The following steps are made for Linux and require `npm`.
 They do work in WSL.

 Run